skip to content

 Menopause Symptom Relief from Estrogen Patches

-Women receiving HRT from estradiol patches have reported even greater relief from hot flashes, night sweats, and sleep disturbances than women taking oral estrogen.
+Women receiving HRT from estradiol patches have reported significant relief from menopause symptoms like hot flashes, night sweats, and sleep disturbances.
 5

 The tiny patch, which ranges by brand but is usually around the size of a postage stamp, provides relief and support in key areas: